registerguard/TweetTweet/README.md

   * I have this running on Python 2.7.6, haven't tried 3
 * I did all of this on a Mac, no promises for PC users
 * You have a properly formatted RSS feed of content to use
-* Each story has a unique ID, headline and url
+* Each story has a headline, url and unique ID (url could work)
-* You have a bit.ly and Twitter accounts
+* You have bit.ly and Twitter accounts

 ### Dependancies